June 2026

 Can Brachycephaly Correct Itself?
 Evidence-Based Guidance for Parents

-Why does brachycephaly develop?
+Why does brachycephaly peak around 6 months?

 How is severity measured?